lupyuen/lupyuen.github.io/src/plic3.md

 # What's Next

-TODO: Thank you so much for reading, you're my inspiration for solving this sticky mystery 🙏
+Thank you so much for reading, you're my inspiration for solving this sticky mystery of NuttX on Ox64 🙏

+- Previously the __Console Input__ was always empty

+  (Couldn't enter any Console Commands)

+- And __Interrupt Claim__ wasn't working correctly

+  (Ox64 wouldn't say which Interrupt was fired)

+- Because __Leaky Reads and Writes__ were contaminating our UART and PLIC Registers

+  (Something was doing phantom reads and writes)

-But when we __Enabled Strong Ordering__ in the MMU...
+- But when we __Enabled Strong Ordering__ in the T-Head C906 MMU...

   (Memory Management Unit)

-Everything becomes OK!
+- Everything becomes OK

+  (No more worries!)

 __Apache NuttX RTOS for Ox64 BL808__ shall be Upstreamed to Mainline real soon.
 Stay tuned for updates!